mairechew/hangry-no-mas/README.md

 ## Acknowledgments

 * Hat tip to CodePen user Barney Parker for providing the base code and functionality to the spinning wheel
-* Shoutout to any indecisive foodie that might have a hard time making these crucial decisions regularly. :)
+* Shoutout to any indecisive foodie that might have a hard time making these crucial decisions regularly :)